Nachtfeuer/pipeline/README.md

  - documentation here and also at read the docs
  - usable by Jenkinsfile as well as by a `.travis.yml` (or other pipelines).
  - dry run support
+ - support for Python scripts
+ - support for task variables
+ - support for conditional tasks

 ## <a name="links">Interesting Links</a>